yhrgintoki/Sockets-API/README.md

    #### ./Client.py (0 for hostname, 1 for ip address) (hostname or ip address) (port)
    for example:
    #### ./Client.py 0 attu2.cs.washington.edu 12235 or ./Client.py 1 128.208.1.138 12235

-### 3. The following test passed in our local machine
-#### ./Client.py 0 attu2.cs.washington.edu 12235 (Our client successfully connect with atuu server)
-#### ./Server.py 0 localhost 12235 AND ./Client.py 0 localhost 12235 (Our client successfully connect with our server